daveyoon64/majoidea/README.md

 # Six Degrees of Kevin Bacon: A Majoidea Joint
 A site devoted to finding how many jumps it takes from one actor to another.

-## Usage
-To use go to [majoidea](http://majoidea.holberton.us/) and type in both actors you would like to find a connection to.

 ## Stack
 Our technology stack used to make this website:<br>
 nginx<br>